makersacademy/bowling-challenge/README.md

 * Finally submit a pull request before Monday week at 9am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday week at 9am.
 And since next week is lab week you have a full extra week to work on this.

 ___STRONG HINT, IGNORE AT YOUR PERIL:___ Bowling is a deceptively complex game.
 Careful thought and thorough diagramming — both before and throughout — will save you literal hours of your life.

+Also, don't generate random rolls.
+Trust us on this one.

 ### Optional Extras